 Note: Due to the nature of its objectives and its content, Your Climate Change MBA will always be a work in progress.
 We welcome your suggestions for new content and modifications that would make Your Climate Change MBA more useful to you as a source of actionable business knowledge.
 Please contact the Climatographers at email@example.com or at 503-913-0025.

-Note: If you want to dig deeper into climate change topics not dealt with in Your Climate Change MBA, check out Your Climate Change PhD.
-While there is some topical overlap between the two, Your Climate Change PhD digs much more deeply into topics including climate change as a wicked problem, the psychology of climate change, the communication of climate change, individual action on climate change, denial of climate change, playing Climate Chess, among other topics.
-It also provides access to all kinds climate change resourcesrelevant to people with a serious interest in climate change.
+Note: You may have seen reference to the Climatographers’ Your Climate Change PhD.
+While there is some topical overlap between the two products, Your Climate Change PhD digs more deeply into topics including climate change as a wicked problem, the psychology of climate change, the communication of climate change, individual action on climate change, denial of climate change, and Climate Chess, among others, than does Your Climate Change MBA which focuses on the needs of business decision-making.